apache/calcite-avatica-go/README.md

 ## Issues
 We do not use Github to file issues.
 Please create an issue on [Calcite's JIRA](https://issues.apache.org/jira/projects/CALCITE/issues) and select `avatica-go` as the component.
+For further information, please see the [JIRA accounts guide](https://calcite.apache.org/develop/#jira-accounts).